-- Are we serving the children who need us? - Are our students staying with us? - Are our students progressing and achieving academically? - Are our alumni climbing the mountain to and through college? - Are we building a sustainable people model? - Are we building a sustainable financial model?
+- Are our students staying with us? - Are our students progressing and achieving academically? - Are our alumni climbing the mountain to and through college? - Are we building a sustainable people model? - Are we building a sustainable financial model?

-KIPP Comienza, like all KIPP SoCal schools, sets specific and measurable goals aligned to each of our six essential questions.
+KIPP Empower Academy, like all KIPP SoCal schools, sets specific and measurable goals aligned to each of our six essential questions.
 These goals align with our goals in the state priorities described above.